hyperhq/docs.hyper.sh-hyper/Feature/volume.md

     $ hyper run -v http://url:/container/path --name mycontainer ubuntu    				// a 10GB volume will be created and populated with data from from http://url mycontainer

 Once a volume is attached to a container, it will be associated with the container throughout the container's lifecycle, which means that when you (re)start the container, you don't need to mount the volume again.
-The only exception is that if you mount the volume of a stopped container to another container, the stopped container cannot be started.
+And it cannot be attached to a different container unless the first attaching container is removed.

 However, when you `rm` a container, the attached volumes will be automatically unmounted.
 To remove the attached volumes along with a container: